 While in the context of Indonesia, in Article 1 Sub-Article (1) of the Draft of Traditional Knowledge and Traditional Cultural Expression Act, the state defines traditional knowledge as a public knowledge gained as a result of real experience in interacting with the environment.

-Substantively, all the various definitions of traditional knowledge have same of the following core contents; a group of communities considered and considered themselves as traditional communities, collective, oral-based and transmitted through oral, cross-generational, and contextual methods.13
+Substantively, all the various definitions of traditional knowledge have some of the following core contents: a group of communities considered and considered themselves as traditional communities, collective, oral-based and transmitted through oral, cross-generational, and contextual methods.13

-As detailing by WIPO, the traditional knowledge but not limited to as can be seen in table 2, below
+As detailed by WIPO, a number of traditional knowledge types can be seen in Table 2, below:

 Table 2.

-Form of Traditional Knowledge14
+Forms of Traditional Knowledge14